 Since Maya 2016, it launches with a set of at least 3 acwebbrowser.exe process.
 Besides all the fuss it creates in the task manager and resource hog it can be, it can also slow down Maya startup and shutdown times by more than 200%, up to 30 seconds each time!
 Those process are some chromium engines that connect to the web for different tasks, especially regarding registration.
 Quite a useless thing to wait for each time you start Maya if you ask me.

-Messing with the install files is a bad idea as it will probably prevent Maya from launching, it’s much more easy to disable that beaviour by setting this simple environment variable MAYA_DISABLE_CLIC_IPM to 1.
+Messing with the install files is a bad idea as it will probably prevent Maya from launching, it’s much more easy to disable that behaviour by setting these simple environment variable MAYA_DISABLE_CLIC_IPM and MAYA_DISABLE_CIP to 1.

 If you have no internet connection or if you are in a huge studio with tons of artists using Maya, it will surely make a huge difference!